+The VTM measurements may be made at the control hub where all the coaxial cables come together.
 The VTM is connected to the cable from the "master" camera and also to the cable from the camera to be synchronized.
 A portable radio or other communications system links the operator that observes the VTM with the operator that will adjust the camera to be synchronized.
 The operator at the VTM then "talks" the camera adjuster to the desired synchronous condition.